novix-sa/Pyplan/docs/Quick Start.md

 ![Coding calculation logic](http://img.pyplan.org/Quick_start_model_code.png)

 ### Coding
 There are five basic components for creating and organizing the calculation logic.
-F A Node is the place where you code your calculation logic.
+A Node is the place where you code the app calculation logic.
 It can start with a node that read an external data source, followed by another node that makes some calculations and end with a node that produces a desired output.
 ![Code Components](http://img.pyplan.org/Quick_start_code_components.png)
 or now just drag and drop a "Node" into the canvas.
  Variable